SF-WDI-LABS/mongoose-embedded-exercises/README.md

 1. List all tweets of a specific user.

+1. Create a new tweet and add it to the user's list.

 **Goal: manipulate referenced data**

 NOTE: After each step is successful, save the code you used in `challenges.js`.